mjrgh/PinscapePico/README.md

 extensible USB protocols.
-You can access the device directly through its USB protocols in cases where the Windows API isn't suitable, such as from a Linux host, from another microcontroller, or from a Windows programming system that can't readily import C++ APIs.
+You can access the device directly through its USB protocols in cases where the Windows API isn't suitable, such as from a Linux host, from another microcontroller, or from a Windows programming language that can't readily import C++ APIs.
 See [USBProtocol/README.md](USBProtocol/README.md) for details.

 ## Command Console

-The firmware provides a very simplistic command console that provides access to some internal debugging and troubleshooting information, which is designed entirely for use by the developers, so it's not designed with user-friendliness foremost in mind.
-However, it might be useful for in-depth troubleshooting, and might be of passing interest to the curious.
+The firmware implements a very simplistic command console, which provides access to some internal debugging and troubleshooting information.
+It was designed for use by the developers, so user friendliness was not foremost in mind.
+However, it might be useful at times for in-depth troubleshooting, and might be of passing interest to the curious.

-The console must be enabled explicitly, since it requires a serial connection of some kind, either UART or USB CDC, which consumes some resources on the Pico.
-The console also consumes some additional resources of its own.
+The console must be enabled explicitly, since it requires a serial connection of some kind, either UART or USB CDC.
+Those consume some resources on the Pico, so they're not enabled by default.
+The console also consumes some additional resources of its own when enabled.
 See the Config Tool help section on the JSON configuration for details on setting up serial port access and enabling the console.

 Once enabled, you can access the console via a terminal program such as PuTTY.
-Connect PuTTY (or other terminal program of your choice) to the Pico's COM port (real or virtual).
+Connect PuTTY (or another terminal program of your choice) to the Pico's COM port (real or virtual).
 You should be presented with a command prompt.
 Type `help` for a list of commands.
 The console provides simple tab-completion for commands and option flags.

 ## Background